navid-m/sword/README.md

-## Sword
+# Sword

-CLI for simple and rapid management of Crystal projects.
+CLI for rapid management of Crystal projects.

 Navigate to the directory containing shards.yml: